 - Import Readme: From your local disk, you can choose a previously exported README file, and use it to pre-fill the form in P2PP.
 This can be useful when you want to restore a README file from a previous backup, for example if you have prepared your run on a different computer.
 Also, this enables you to easily duplicate a README for a different run, for which the information is the same, or similar enough so that you want to modify it without starting from scratch.

 - Export Readme: this function will create on your local disk an exported version of your README file.
 It is an ascii file with extension .rdx.
 It can be used to duplicate an existing README for another, similar observing run, saving time when preparing several runs.
 An exported README can be imported in P2PP with the Import function (see above).

-- CheckIn Readme: this command will allow you to check-in your README file into the ESO database.
+- CheckIn Readme: with this command you will check-in your README file into the ESO database.
 An automatic verification is made on your inputs, as described above.
 If check-in was successful, the View/Edit menu will contain only the View option.
 When the README is checked in, you can still view it, however, all the fields are in read-only mode so that you cannot edit your inputs anymore.

 - CheckOut Readme: as you can guess, this achieves the opposite of the previous operation.
 Calling this command enables to retrieve a README file that you have previously checked-in and to once again edit the contents of your README file.